rorymadden/jekyll-now/_posts/2016-10-12-productreport2016.markdown

 ---
 layout: post
+title: >-
-title: 'Irish Product Industry Report Launched by Minister: Concern Rises Over Gender Gap'
+  Irish Product Industry Report Launched by Minister: Concern Rises Over Gender Gap
 date: '2016-10-12 19:53:52'
 tags:
   - product
   - future-design
   - design
   - web-development
   - salary
   - survey
   - industry
   - report
   - challenges
   - ireland
+published: true
 ---

 Some 60% of Irish tech workers received a pay rise in the past year, 39% of tech workers have a master’s degree, and there is a stark salary gap between men and women in the tech industry in Ireland: All these have been revealed in the UXDX Product Design & Development Industry Report, published today.